matbloch/electron-flask/readme.md

 ### Why Flask?

-- Using a Flask webserver for ICP comes in handy to bundle an existing Flask-based service into a desktop application.
+- Using a Flask webserver for  interprocess communication (ICP) comes in handy to bundle an existing Flask-based service into a desktop application.
 The endpoints don't have to be changed.
-- For other applications there are more efficient alternatives to using Flask/HTTP for interprocess communication (ICP), e.g. [zerorpc](https://www.zerorpc.io/).
+- For other applications there are more efficient alternatives to using Flask/HTTP for ICP, e.g. [zerorpc](https://www.zerorpc.io/).

 ![Process scheme](ipc.png)